 Extreme pains caused by osteoarthritis or tendon injuries are usually treated with cortisone injections.
 However, this method does nothing to treat the cause of the pain and it only masks it, making the patient feel it less.

 On the other hand, platelet rich plasma therapy contributes to healing the affected area along with reducing the pain.
-If you would like to be considered for PRP treatment at Telehealth Medical Group, Contact Us today!
+If you would like to be considered for PRP treatment at R3 Stem Cell in either Northern or Southern California, Contact Us today!